jacob2299/Homestead-sites/README.md

 To add a new site, use the command below

-`site new site-new -p code/path-to-your-project`
+`site new site-name -p code/path-to-your-project`